supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 ## Introduction
 Cross-Origin Resource Sharing (CORS) is a mechanism that supports secure requests and data transfers from outside origins (domain, scheme, or port).

 For example, `example.com` uses a text font that's hosted on `fonts.com`.
 When visiting `example.com`, the user's browser will make a request for the font from `fonts.com`.
+Because `fonts.com` and `example.com` are two different origins, this is a cross-origin request.
 If `fonts.com` allows cross-origin resource sharing to `example.com`, then the browser will proceed with loading the font.
 Otherwise, the browser will cancel the request.

 More concretely, CORS is a way for web servers to say "Accept cross-origin requests from this origin" or "Do not accept cross-origin requests from this origin".